org-ofirdassa9/devops-project-infra/README.md

-# Infrastructure Setup for AWS EKS Cluster with Terraform and Helm
+# Infrastructure Setup for AWS EKS Cluster with OpenTofu and Helm

-This repository contains Terraform, Terragrunt and Helm configurations to set up an AWS EKS (Elastic Kubernetes Service) cluster along with various supporting components.
+This repository contains OpenTofu, Terragrunt and ArgoCD configurations to set up an AWS EKS (Elastic Kubernetes Service) cluster along with various supporting components.

 ## AWS Console User Configuration